WebAssembly/wasi-keyvalue/README.md

 interface "wasi:kv/data/readwrite" {
   use { Error, payload, key } from "wasi:kv/types"

+  // Get retrieves the value associated with the given key.
+It returns an Error if the key does not exist.
   get: func(key: key) -> result<payload, Error>

+  // set creates a new key-value pair or updates an existing key-value pair.
   set: func(key: key, value: stream<u8>) -> result<_, Error>

+  // delete a key-value pair.
+If the key does not exist, it returns an Ok() result.
   delete: func(key: key) -> result<_, Error>

+  // check if the key exists.
   exists: func(key: key) -> result<bool, Error>
 }